awesome-archive/techlead/README_EN.md

 which is:

  - Formation period.
-(Forming) project team enlightenment stage.
+Project team enlightenment stage.
- - Agitation period.
-(Storming) forms various concepts, fierce competition and collision.
+ - Storming period.
+Forms various concepts, fierce competition and collision.
- - Specification period.
-(Norming) rules, values, behaviors, methods, tools have been established.
+ - Norming period.
+Rules, values, behaviors, methods, tools have been established.
- - Execution period.
-(Performing) Interpersonal structure becomes a tool for performing mission activities.
+ - Performing period.
+Interpersonal structure becomes a tool for performing mission activities.
 Team roles are more flexible and functional, and team energy is integrated.
- - Rest period.
-(Adjourning) The mission is completed and the team is disbanded.
+ - Adjourning period.
+The mission is completed and the team is disbanded.

 It helps us to have a clear understanding of the team and then take action to help team members clear their goals.

-For different people, we also need the ** situational leadership model**:
+For different people, we also need the **Scenario Leadership Model**:

 ![Scenario Leadership Model] (https://phodal.github.io/techlead/images/situational-leadership-model.png)